 - 150 g baby spinach

-- 150 g grated cheese (mozzarella or cheddar)
+- 150 g cheese mozzarella or cheddar - or a combination

 - Juice 1 lemon